Ansh-Rathod/Photoarc-app-backend-nodejs/readme.md

 npm install
 ```

-connect your pshell to your database and run following query
+connect your psql(postgres sql terminal) to your database and run following query

-- frist create an appusers table by running this query to your pshell.
+- frist create an appusers table by running this query to your psql.
   ```sql
    CREATE TABLE appusers (
     id varchar(255) NOT NULL UNIQUE PRIMARY KEY,